epfl-ada/ada-2024-project-supercoolteamname2024/README.md

    - How does community sentiment towards a candidate change before, during, and after their RfA?

 3. **Trends in Voting Philosophy**
    - Are there identifiable philosophical or ideological trends that influence voting behaviors?
+Can we cluster voters around different philosophical/political trends?
    - How have community standards and expectations for adminship candidates shifted over the years?
+Is there any evolution in the tolerance of the voters?

 ## Proposed Additional Datasets (if any)

 - **XTools Admin Score (XScore)**
-  - *We plan to scrape data from XTools to obtain detailed user contribution statistics.*
+  - *We scraped data from XTools to obtain detailed user contribution statistics.*
   - *This data will help quantify candidate activity levels, edit counts, and other relevant metrics.*
-  - *Data management will involve API interactions and adherence to Wikipedia's data usage policies.*
+  - *Data management involved API interactions and adherence to Wikipedia's data usage policies.*
-  - *Expected data size is moderate; formats will be JSON or CSV for compatibility.*
+  - *Data we found are stored into a csv and jason files*
+  - *We collect the top 10 modified articles by a user, so that we can try to classify voter into categories like, sciences, politics, history etc...*

 - **Wikipedia User Interaction Data**
-  - *We may extract data on user talk page interactions to map social networks.*
+  - *We want to extract data on user talk page interactions to map social networks, to know which voters are in contact with each others and thus determine a potential influence in their voting styles*
   - *Processing will include text parsing and network graph construction.*

 ## Methods